 3. Excess Sunlight (Scalding)

 Pepper plants need strong sunlight to thrive and bear healthy fruiting, but exposing the fruits to direct sunlight may be a bad idea.

-Those exposed to direct sunlight all day long may even produce darker skins with soft texture, which can be alarming.
+Those exposed to direct sunlight all day may even produce darker skin with a soft texture, which can be alarming.

 - Execute crop rotation, sanitation, regular pruning, and fertilizer use.

 - Cover exposed fruits with a bright, lightweight material, such as shade cloth, especially in high summer.

 - Grow Peppers close to each other, about a foot, to share shade among the plants.